0xPolygonMiden/miden-base/docs/architecture/notes.md

 - Target describes how to further interpret the bits in the note tag.
 For tags with a specific target, the rest of the tag is interpreted as an `account_id`.
 For use case values, the meaning of the rest of the tag is not specified by the protocol and can be used by applications built on top of the rollup.
 - Note type describes the note's storage mode, either public or private.

-The note type is the only value enforced by the protocol.
-The rationale is that any note intended to be consumed in a network transaction must be public to have all the details available.
-The public note for local execution is intended to allow users to search for notes that can be consumed right away, without requiring an off-chain communication channel.
+The following 30 bits can represent anything, from Account IDs to use cases or any custom logic agreed upon.

 Using note tags is a compromise between privacy and latency.
-A user doesn't need to download all the notes of a certain time period, but the Miden operator learns in which notes a specific user is interested in.
+If a user would query the operator using the note ID, the operator would learn in which note a specific user is interested in.
+On the other side, if a user would always download all registered notes and filter locally, it would be quite inefficient.
+Using tags, users can decide their privacy parameters by narrowing or broadening their note tag schemes.

 ## Note consumption